 Treatment of Distant (Metastatic) Disease

-This operation removes the testicles.
+This operation removes a patient’s testicles.
 Although it is a surgical treatment, orchiectomy is considered a hormonal therapy because it works by removing the main source of male hormones.
 Orchiectomy temporarily prevents or reduces the growth of most prostate cancers.

 Side effects include reduced or absent sexual desire and impotence.
 Some men also have hot flashes, breast tenderness and growth of breast tissue.
 Long-term use of these medications also can cause osteoporosis, lowering of the red blood cell count (anemia), muscle atrophy or wasting, and fatigue.

-Side effects of anti-androgens in patients already treated by orchiectomy or with LHRH agonists include diarrhea, loss of energy and nausea.
-Anti-androgens can cause inflammation of the liver.
-Physicians need to know what medicines their patients are taking with anti-androgens and will check liver function tests.
+Side effects of anti-androgens in patients already treated with an orchiectomy or with LHRH agonists include diarrhea, loss of energy and nausea.
+Anti-androgens can also cause inflammation of the liver.

-Chemotherapy destroys cells by inhibiting and interfering with the quantity of cancer cells.
-The role of chemotherapy is evolving as newer medicines are being developed.
+Chemotherapy destroys cancer cells.
+The role of this therapy is evolving as newer medicines are developed.
 Traditionally, chemotherapy is used for patients who have prostate cancer cells that have spread and after hormonal therapy has failed.
 However, chemotherapy is being evaluated in research settings for earlier-stage disease to see if it can be effective for patients at high risk for spread outside the prostate.

 The side effects of chemotherapy depend on the type of drugs used, the amount taken and the length of treatment.
 Temporary side effects include nausea, vomiting, loss of appetite, loss of hair and mouth sores.
 Because chemotherapy inhibits the bone marrow, patients may have low blood cell counts.
 This can result in an increased chance of infection, bleeding, bruising and fatigue.
-Most side effects disappear once treatment is stopped.
+Most side effects disappear after treatment.